 On the other hand, exercise is one of the factors that can influence the gut microbiome in addition to diet, antibiotics, health and disease.

 The gut microbiome hosts trillions of bacteria which are classed into types (phyla).
 Bacteria in the gut sit under two main types, Firmicutes and Bacteroidetes with lower numbers of Actinobacteria.
 Although each individual gut microbiome is unique, the ratio of phyla is similar amongst individuals.
 Within each phyla, there are many different strains of bacteria and it is this diversity that is associated with a healthier status.
 Simplistically an abundance of the species bifidobacteria (phyla Actinobacteria) and Prevotella (phyla Bacteroidetes) within the microbiome are seen as beneficial5.
 These species of bacteria selectively ferment dietary fibre and so are usually abundant in the gut microbiomes of those who eat a plant-based diet7.

-As noted earlier, the types of bacteria in the gut microbiome are influenced not only by exercise and diet but by a variety of factors, including age, gender, genetics, antibiotics, health, and disease.
+The types of bacteria in the gut microbiome are influenced not only by exercise and diet but by a variety of factors, including age, gender, genetics, antibiotics, health and disease.

 How does the gut microbiome affect health?

 The gut microbiome influences human health and immune function, in part through the fermentation of indigestible food components in the large intestine.
 The gut microbiome and derived metabolites including short-chain fatty acids have been shown to influence gut function, energy utilisation, cognitive function and immune function (both within the gut and systematically)8.

 Effects of intensity and type of exercise on the gut microbiome